rico-77/Enterprise-Home-Lab/README.md

 **Enterprise Tools + Defense**

-🖥**Microsoft Active Director**y: A directory service used for managing and organizing network resources, users, and permissions in a Windows environment.
+🖥**Microsoft Active Director**y: A directory service used for managing and organizing network resources, users, and permissions in a Windows environment. ( Set on Windows Server /project-x-dc )

-🛡 **Wazuh**: An open-source security monitoring platform that provides intrusion detection, log analysis, vulnerability detection, and compliance reporting.
+🛡 **Wazuh**: An open-source security monitoring platform that provides intrusion detection, log analysis, vulnerability detection, and compliance reporting. ( Set on Windows Client /project-x-win-client )

 📧**MailHog**: MailHog is a lightweight email testing tool that acts as a fake SMTP server.
 It captures all outgoing emails sent by applications, without delivering them to real inboxes.
-You can inspect emails via a web interface or API.
+You can inspect emails via a web interface or API. ( Set on Linux /project-x-corp-svr )

 **Offense**